This country-specific Q&A provides an overview to tax laws and regulations that may occur in United States.

 (v) in connection with any loans offered to participants (either by the company operating the incentive plan, the employer of the participant (if different) or a third party) as part of the incentive plan.

-The issuance of bona fide loans does not give rise to income tax consequences for the employer.
+The issuance of bona fide loans to employees that meet the requirements described in Q/A-7 does not give rise to income tax consequences for the employer.

 What are the reporting/notification/filing requirements applicable to an incentive plan?